Civil & Disability Rights

 Family Educational Rights and Privacy Act (FERPA)

 The Federal Educational Rights and Privacy Act protects the privacy of student educational records.
-20 U.S.C. § 1232g; 34 CFR Part 99.
-California must comport to this law, and in addition, provides its own protections for the privacy of student records.
-California Education Code Section 49073-49079.7.
-These laws allows students and their parents the right to inspect and review educational records; and also a process to correct records which they believe are inaccurate or misleading.
+California must conform to this law, and in addition, provides its own protections for the privacy of student records.
+These laws allow students and their parents the right to inspect and review educational records; and to correct records which are inaccurate or misleading.
 If the school decides not to correct the records, the parent has a right to a hearing.
-FERPA also restricts school from disclosing educational records to third parties without consent.
+FERPA also restricts schools from disclosing educational records to third parties without consent.
 Some exceptions to the disclosure restrictions apply.

 Our attorneys can represent you with challenging misleading or inaccurate records.
-Many times these include disciplinary records, and academic records.
+Often, these include disciplinary records, and academic records.

 Office for Civil Rights Complaints (OCR) and the California Department of Education